 About an hour, depending on fitness level.
 Bear in mind that you will likely stop several times to view the murals, so plan for longer.

 Starting at the Hip-Hop Marionettes mural on George Street, follow the road east towards Strathclyde University for the next mural.
 Then double back and head south down Albion Street, and turn south onto Candleriggs for the Badminton mural, just off the junction of Wilson Street.

-Heading back to Candleriggs, follow King Street south towards the River Clyde, where you will find the Clutha mural on Bridgegate.
-A walk west along the river bank will take you to the Tiger mural, where you can then head north up Dixon Street until you reach Argyle Street for the last two artworks.
+Heading back to Candleriggs, follow King Street south towards the River Clyde where you’ll find the Clutha mural on Bridgegate.
+Head west along the river bank to the Tiger mural, then head north up Dixon Street until you reach Argyle Street for the last two artworks.

 Either head east to the Argyll Street Cafe mural, or head north up Mitchell Street to the taxi mural, which is the last one on the trail.